-Besides Bolton and Harris (2000), the undiscounted limit of a continuous-time stochastic game with one-dimensional state space has also been studied in Harris (1988, 1993) and Bergemann and Välimäki (1997, 2002), yielding a much simpler characterization of equilibria than under discounting.
+Besides Bolton and Harris (2000), the undiscounted limit of a continuous-time stochastic game with a one-dimensional diffusion state has also been studied in Harris (1988, 1993) and Bergemann and Välimäki (1997, 2002).
 More recent applications of this methodology to single-agent experimentation problems can be found in Bonatti (2011) and Peitz, Rady and Trepper (2017).
+The above considerations may be useful for applications of the strong long-run average criterion in continuous-time stochastic optimization problems and games with richer state spaces and dynamics.